Ultimate South Dakota Real Estate Investing Guide for 2026

 Employment Base Diversity

-A greater supply of companies in the market will expand your chances of strong profits.
-When there are only one or two dominant employers, and either of such relocates or disappears, it can cause you to lose paying customers and your property market worth to decrease.
+A varied employment base is something a wise long-term rental property investor will hunt for.
+If there are only one or two significant hiring companies, and either of such moves or disappears, it can lead you to lose paying customers and your property market worth to go down.

 Unemployment Rate